 You shouldn't use SignalP at all for these organisms, since they seem to

 — Which version should I use for metagenomic sequences

 of unknown origin?

 This is an unsolved question.
-Please use all three versions to
+Please use all four versions to

 search for signal peptides in such data.